The Ormond Beach Historical Society is the only private, nonprofit organization working to preserve and share the rich history of Ormond Beach.

 The Anderson-Price Memorial Building was acquired in 2002 from the Ormond Beach Woman’s Club.
 The historic building is used for lectures and presentations, plays, and other social events.
 It has helped our organization achieve a higher visibility in Ormond Beach and the surrounding area.
 The facility is available to rent for special occasions.

 We changed our name to Ormond Beach Historical Society in late 2008 in part to reflect our evolution to an organization that provides more programs and events for the public.

 The society administers the Ormond Beach Welcome Center at the MacDonald House, 38 East Granada Boulevard.
-Stop by to see our historical DVDs and photos, local event schedules, brochures and maps, and browse our Merchandise Shop.
+Stop by to see our historical DVDs and photos, local event schedules and brochures and browse our gift shop.

-The Ormond Beach Historical Society furthers its mission by offering scenic historical bus and walking tours, lectures, programs, displays, and publications detailing Ormond Beach’s and Florida’s history.
-Click on “Calendar & Events” above, to learn more about upcoming happenings.
+The Ormond Beach Historical Society furthers its mission by offering tours, lectures, programs, displays, and publications detailing Ormond Beach’s and Florida’s history.

 Join today!
 Won’t you join with us and become a member of the Ormond Beach Historical Society and take advantage of the many services offered?
 Click here to see the benefits and a membership application… Thank you!